uncommonartemon/selenium-telegram-auto-forwards/README.md

 # selenium-telegram-auto-forwards
-Selenium: Forwarding web telegram messages from chat to chat with cooldown I recommend using venv and taking advantage of requirements.txt, or just install webdriver_manager and selenium.
+Selenium: Forwarding web telegram messages from chat to chat with cooldown.
+I recommend using venv and taking advantage of requirements.txt, or just install webdriver_manager and selenium.
 User interface in bot.py:
 ```